Thomas And Dorothy Leavey Foundation

 Catholic Education: The foundation shows particular interest in Catholic universities and K-12 schools.
 Major Catholic university recipients include Santa Clara University, University of Southern California, Loyola Marymount University, Mount Saint Mary's University, and Georgetown University.

-Catholic Community Services: Churches, religious organizations, and Catholic charities working in Los Angeles.
+Catholic Community Services: Churches, religious organisations, and Catholic charities working in Los Angeles.
 Recent recipients include Saint Paul the Apostle Church ($1 million), Homeboy Industries ($500,000), and Sisters of Nazareth of Los Angeles ($250,000).

 K-12 Education: Catholic and private schools, particularly in Southern California.
 Cathedral High School is a major recipient.